Sturmflut/sturmflut.github.io/_posts/2015-02-15-ubuntu-touch-app-wishlist.markdown

 - DLNA server to stream audio/video to the local network.

-- FTP/SCP/SFTP file transfer client, maybe built into the file manager?
-And with Content Hub support?
+- FTP/SCP/SFTP/SMB file transfer client, maybe built into the file manager?
+And with Content Hub support? (***Update: The File Manager is apparently getting some SMB support.***)

+- FM Radio

 - [Folder size][foldersize]